MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ##### Networking

 Evaluate the network plugins that best fit your use case.
-Do you need granular control of traffic between pods?
+Determine whether you need granular control of traffic between pods.
 Azure supports kubenet, [Azure CNI](/azure/aks/concepts-network#compare-network-models), and [bring your own CNI](/azure/aks/use-byo-cni) for specific use cases.

 Prioritize the use of Azure CNI after assessing network requirements and the size of the cluster.
 Azure CNI enables the use of [Azure](/azure/aks/use-network-policies) or Calico network policies for controlling traffic within the cluster.